tcox17/Bachelor_Project/README.md

 **Research Question(s)** <br />

 *Main Research Question:* <br />
 What is the difference in probability of a given contestant being the final rose recipient of a season of The Bachelor or The Bachelorette considering age difference between the given contestant and the season's lead?
-Using logistic regression on past seasons' data, we will predict the most likely winners of the upcoming season of The Bachelorette, ranking each contestant by their probability of being the winner, and comparing weekly eliminations to our predictions. <br />
+Using logistic regression on past seasons' data, we will predict the most likely winners of the upcoming season of The Bachelorette, ranking each contestant by their probability of being the winner. <br />

 *Questions to consider for future research:* <br />
 Can we predict the likelihood of a given contestant receiving the season’s final rose based on their amount of time spent with the lead calculated by a weighted point system based on the number of dates attended and the number of contestants on each date? <br />